vincentgong7/phd_thesis_latex_trail_template/README.md

 - **2007–2009:** Original version by Rudy Negenborn.
 - **2019:** Updated to meet TRAIL's new requirements; first GitHub release.
 - **2024:** Major updates to folder structure, styles, and usability.
+- **2025:** Minor updates to styles and usability.

-It is the most updated version for TRAIL now.
+It is the most updated version of TRAIL now.
 It can be compiled directly without any changes.

 **Rudy README.txt** has been archived in the folder of **historical**.
-Note, most of configuration has been changed to make the template as simple as possible.
+Note, most of the configuration has been changed to make the template as simple as possible.

 ## Credits